Our story

 Beef Heifer Index

-We are also highly committed to gathering accurate and meaningful data to ensure that objective information supports our genetic decisions.
-The herd is fully recorded with Breedplan (New Zealand Hereford) and the following measurements are taken:
+At Bluestone Herefords, there is a strong commitment to gathering accurate and meaningful data to inform genetic decisions.
+The entire herd is fully recorded with Breedplan (New Zealand Hereford), and comprehensive measurements are systematically collected to ensure objectivity and reliability.
+The data collected includes:

 Birth weight (all calves are weighed at birth)